 4. Top Pick: Best Hiking Socks for Summer

 I highly recommend these Darn Tough socks for male hikers seeking a durable and comfortable sock that helps prevent blisters.
+And for those who want a little style on thier hikes.

 - Made from a blend of nylon, merino wool, and Lycra spandex